ai7/sagetv-for-plexmediacenter/readme.md

 ## Update

-If you already have the plug-in installed, and wish to update or re-install the plugin.
-You can do the following:
+If you already have the plug-in installed, and wish to update the plugin to a newer version and rescan your library, you can perform the following additional steps to ensure the rescan will start from a clean state:

 1. Delete the existing SageTV library from your PLEX Media Server.
 2. Perform a **Clean Bundles** operation.
 3. Perform a **Empty Trash** operation.
-4. Stop PLEX Media Server
+4. Stop/Exit PLEX Media Server.
 5. Perform the install steps listed above.
 6. Start PLEX Media Server

+You can optionally clean the Log folder before step 6 if you want to start from a clean set of logs.

-## Debug
+## Troubleshooting

 After you install the Plug-in, you can add a Library to PLEX and use the **SageTV Scanner** as the Scanner and **SageTV BMT Agent (TV